Release Cutover Window Calculator

 Technical Details:

-Cutover timing is governed by a sequence of elapsed minutes and a protected decision boundary.
-The active cutover work includes only the tasks that must finish before the go/no-go decision: pre-checks, deployment, database or state migration, traffic shift, validation, and any explicit approval or communication holds.
-Contingency is then added as a percentage of that active work.
+Cutover timing is an elapsed-minute budget.
+Active work covers the steps that must finish before the team can make a final go/no-go call: pre-checks, deployment, database migration, traffic shift, validation, approval holds, and stakeholder update holds.
+Contingency is calculated as a percentage of that active work, so a larger release plan receives a larger buffer.

 Formula Core: